This post was written in good fun - if you have questions about Bozeman, Montana real estate click here.

 In other parts of the country, a light dusting of snow means school is canceled, work is on hold and no one hits the road for days.
 Sorry to disappoint, but that’s not going to happen here in Montana.
 Blizzards?
 Sub-zero temps?
 Four feet of snow overnight?
 Just throw on some extra layers and handle it.
 If you’ve got kids, don't worry, if it's under -10 degrees they move recess inside.
+If it's your first winter, here are some tips for survival.

-Before you start Amazon shopping for cowboy hats, you should probably know that not everyone in Montana is strolling down Main Street with their spurs jingling.
+We blame it on the show Yellowstone!
+But, before you start Amazon shopping for cowboy hats, you should probably know that not everyone in Montana is strolling down Main Street with their spurs jingling.
 If you are not a cowboy, no need to dress like one.
 But, if you insist, you can guarantee the locals (and the real cowboys) will be getting a good laugh as you walk by.

 The general rule of thumb in Montana is to be nice to your fellow drivers.
 And most of the time, that’s the case here in Bozeman.
 For those that are new to town there's that moment when you accidentally cut someone off and are greeted with a wave rather than a honk.
 And you wonder to yourself, “who ARE these people?
 Yep, we’re crazy like that and we want to keep it that way.
 So take your hand off the horn and give that next a$#hole a wave.
 If you are new to Montana, here are some more suggestions.

 It’s a dog’s world here in Bozeman.
-On top of the hundreds of miles of trails, a half dozen off-leash parks, and plenty of doggy daycares, we also have plenty of stores just for the pups where you can find locally made dog beds, toys, and organic treats.
+On top of the hundreds of miles of trails, a half dozen off-leash parks, and lots of doggy daycares, we also have plenty of stores just for the pups where you can find locally made dog beds, toys, and organic treats.
 And since it is Bozeman, you should probably get a lab and name it Bridger or Madison.
 We're creative like that.

 Weather in Montana is unpredictable.
 It can snow in July and hit 75 degrees in November.
 It can also go from blue skies to a blizzard in an hour, so as you can imagine, weather forecasts are tough to report.
 We suggest taking those reports with a grain of salt and being prepared for anything, especially if you are headed to the mountains.